HTTPWorkshop/workshop2017/README.md

 ## Important Dates

-* Statement of Interest by:: 15 April 2017
+* Statement of Interest by: 15 April 2017
 * Attendees Notified by: 25 April 2017
 * Attendee Confirmation by: 5 May 2017
 * HTTP Workshop: 12-13 June 2017